matbalez/lexe-wrapper/README.md

 ## Contributing

 Contributions are welcome!
-This package follows standard Python packaging conventions:
+This is an open-source project and we encourage community involvement:

 1. Fork the repository
 2. Create a feature branch